AlfrescoArchive/alfresco-anaxes-shipyard/docs/guidelines/README.md

 As well as size and performance benefits this approach avoids the [node](https://hub.docker.com/r/_/node/) Docker image which at the time of writing has a number of un-fixable security vulnerabilities.

 The use of the Angular proxy feature is also discouraged as this prevents the back-end from being scaled independently from the front-end.

-TODO: Add details of ideal context path and "base href" for deployment?

 ## Helm Chart